Pat Neshek: St. Louis Cardinals

 After emerging from the role of a right-handed specialist to primary setup pitcher for closer Trevor Rosenthal, Neshek made his first All-Star Game.
 In 43 games and 38 1/3 IP before the midseason break, he was 4–0 with two saves, a 0.70 ERA, and 0.57 walks plus hits per inning pitched (WHIP).
 By making the team, he became just the 15th non-starter or closer of 280 total pitchers of the prior ten seasons to be named to an All-Star team.
 Further, the All-Star selection was a personal landmark event in two ways.
 First, the game was played at Target Field in Minneapolis, the home field of the Twins, the team with whom Neshek began his MLB career.
 Second, it was close to Brooklyn Park, the city in which he grew up.
 However, Neshek took the loss for the National League, as the American League won, 5–3.

 The Cardinals traded for John Lackey at the non-waiver deadline on July 31, and Neshek volunteered to change his number from 41 to 37.
 Lackey had worn 41 with past teams.
-To facilitate the exchange, Lackey mailed Neshek a Babe Ruth–autographed baseball the next month.
+To facilitate the exchange, Lackey mailed Neshek a Babe Ruth-autographed baseball the next month.
 In an August 10 appearance against the Orioles, Neshek's sinker was clocked at 93 mph as he completed two innings and struck out four, tying a career high.
 On August 19 against the Cincinnati Reds, he worked the last inning and picked up the decision in a Cardinals' walk-off win.
 It was his sixth win of the year against zero losses.
 For the month, he registered two saves and two wins.
 In 2014, Neshek was 7–2 with six saves and a 1.87 ERA in 71 appearances, recording 68 strikeouts in 671/3 innings.
 Despite having only given up four home runs the entire season, Neshek surrendered a postseason game-losing home run in Game 2 of the 2014 National League Division Series to Matt Kemp of the Los Angeles Dodgers and the game-tying home run in Game 5 of the 2014 National League Championship Series to Michael Morse of the San Francisco Giants, which ultimately led to the elimination of the Cardinals in the 2014 postseason.
+He became a free agent following the season.